edward-r/ai-lab/apps/prompt-maker-cli/docs/tutorial.md

 - `.result.improvedPrompt` → insert into buffer or floating preview.
 - `.result.polishedPrompt` → optional replacement when polish is enabled.
 - `.result.polishError` → surface as a warning, fallback to improved prompt.
+- `stdout` (generate command) → equals the final prompt text per iteration; capture the last block and split into lines when writing to a buffer.

 ### Environment & Config